Eschamp01/hlp21-indiv-04-BW-ejs18/doc/BusWire_documentation.md

 2. `SelectWires of CommonTypes.ConnectionId list`

-BusWire changes the colour and/or width (depending on what looks best) of the wires corresponding to `CommonTypes.ConnectionId list`.
-All other `wire`s will be the default colour and their inferred width.
+BusWire changes the colour of the `wire`s corresponding to `CommonTypes.ConnectionId list`.
+All other `wire`s in the model are set to their default colour.

 3. `DeleteWires of CommonTypes.ConnectionId list`